From Head-Level to Feature-Level Circuits

 • Patching is computationally expensive at scale.
 Each feature must be individually patched, and large models have millions of features.

-Attribution graphs address these limitations by replacing MLPs entirely with cross-layer transcoders and using efficient Jacobian tracing instead of brute-force patching.
+Attribution graphs address these limitations by building a replacement model in which cross-layer transcoders approximate the MLPs, then using Jacobian tracing instead of brute-force patching.

 Attribution Graphs